Moderate drinking can be healthy—but not for everyone. You must weigh the risks and benefits.

 - If you already drink alcohol or plan to begin, keep it moderate—no more than 2 drinks a day for men or 1 drink a day for women.
 And make sure you get adequate amounts of folate, at least 400 micrograms a day.

-What about recent headlines saying no amount of alcohol is safe?
+What about news headlines saying no amount of alcohol is safe?

 - 10th Special Report to the U.S. Congress on Alcohol and Health.
 National Institute on Alcohol Abuse and Alcoholism.